Little cheer for Russian beer lovers as sanctions bite | Business

 Little cheer for Russian beer lovers as sanctions bite

+Many foreign companies including leading Western brewer in the country Carlsberg, Anheuser-Busch InBev and Heineken, have suspended sales in Russia and shipping trade has plummeted.
+That has pressured the economy and affected the habits of Russians used to a lavish selection of foreign-made alcohol.

-"The beer situation is very cheerless," said Anton, a 36-year-old IT expert who works for a state financial organization in Moscow.
-"Not to mention Paulaner, Pilsner Urquell, and other tasty stuff, I'm not at all confident if Russian beer is here to stay.
+"The beer situation is very cheerless," said Anton, a 36-year-old IT expert who works for a state financial organisation in Moscow.
+"Not to mention Paulaner, Pilsner Urquell and other tasty stuff, I'm not at all confident if Russian beer is here to stay.
 There are problems not only with beer imports but even with imports of hops," he added.

 Russian breweries depend heavily on imports of raw materials, such as hops.
 "Complications with sending money to suppliers in Europe and America, as well as the disruption of supply chains, are now the two most difficult issues," Russia's association of beer producers said, citing Beer Resource, one of Russia's largest distributors of raw materials for breweries.